kant/AndroKali/README.md

 # AndroKali
 The tool used to run Kali Linux OS in Android Using VNC viewer Application.
-[No root Requried...]
+[No root Required...]
 # Installation

 ```